 If there is any chance that the driver is at fault for the mechanical defect, it will be quite difficult for you to receive payment.
 Say that you were in a serious rear end collision damaging the transmission and a few weeks later your car has troubles with the transmission.

 The manufacturer could argue that you were actually the cause of the problem since it was in an accident – even though the transmission issue is likely unrelated.
-In this case, you will need a good lemon law attorney to fight for you.
+In this case, you will need a good lemon lawyer in California to fight for you.

-If you are ready to hire a lemon law attorney or you have any questions regarding your lemon, please reach out to our team at Cline APC.
+If you are ready to hire a lemon law attorney or you have any questions regarding your lemon or the car buy back program, please reach out to our team at Cline APC.
 Our lemon law legal group offers a free case evaluation and consultation to help you get started and calculate just how much money you could receive if you win your claim.